Larphoid/android-Overscroll-ListView/README.md

 IMPORTANT: whenever you populate your listview, when you'r finished populating, don't forget to call listview.initializeValues().

 CHANGES:
-after populating the listview it is not necesary anymore to set the first visible item to something other than the header or footer view.
-For example like this: listview.setSelectionFromTop(listview.nHeaders, listview.divHeight), this is now done in initializeValues().
+after populating the listview it is not necesary anymore to set the first visible item to something other than the header or footer view (for example like this: listview.setSelectionFromTop(listview.nHeaders, listview.divHeight)), this is now done in initializeValues().

 Thats it, enjoy !